Edge vectors on plabic networks in the disk and amalgamation of totally non-negative Grassmannians: Systems of edge vectors on plabic networks

 \subsection{Explicit formula for the edge vector components}

 A deep result of \cite{Pos}, see also \cite{Tal2}, is that each infinite summation in the square bracket of (\ref{eq:sum2}) is a subtraction-free rational expression when $e$ is the edge at a boundary source.
-In this Section, adapting Theorem~3.2 in \cite{Tal2} to our purposes, we show that the components of $E_e$ defined in (\ref{eq:sum}) are rational expressions in the weights with subtraction-free denominator and we provide an explicit expression for them.
-Such expressions provide also the explicit solution to the linear system satisfied by the edge vectors if we assign the $j$--th vector of the canonical basis to the $j$--th boundary vertex, $j\in [n]$.
+In this Section we adapt Theorem~3.2 in \cite{Tal2} to our purposes.
+The edge vectors $E_e$ defined in (\ref{eq:sum}) are linear combinations of the edge vectors at the boundary sinks, and the coefficients are rational expressions in the weights with subtraction-free denominator.
+We express them explicitly as functions of the edge flows and conservative flows.
 We remark that, contrary to the case in which the initial edge starts at a boundary source, if $e$ is an internal edge, the $j$--th component of $E_e$ may be null even if there exist paths starting at $e$ and ending at $b_j$ (see Section \ref{sec:null_vectors} and Figure \ref{fig:zero-vector}).